ashtarcommunications/verbatim/docs/docs/verbatim/5-faq.md

 You should also check to make sure that you have Verbatim installed correctly in the Word Templates folder – otherwise someone else’s Verbatim document won’t be able to find it.

-### I'm getting "Error 5487 - can't save changes to Debate.dotm" when trying to save settings
+### I'm getting permissions errors or "Error 5487 - can't save changes to Debate.dotm" when trying to save settings
 This is due to Verbatim being blocked by Windows Defender.
 See the section on [Antivirus](./getting-started/virus).

 ### My document keeps jumping to the top of the page on Mac